 This Pet Fence Kit includes everything you need to contain one pet in a yard up to 1/3 acre.
-With additional wire and flags, you can enclose up to 25 acres.
-With additional collars, you contain an unlimited number of pets.
+With additional wire and flags and dog fence collars, you can enclose up to 25 acres and contain an unlimited number of pets.

 How Much Wire Do You Need?

 Posted by Lorraine on Feb 8th 2016

 Even though I purchased this product I was a little skeptical because one of my dogs, a Rat Terrier mix, is so hardheaded and would constantly run after cars and neighbors and bark at them whenever they came out of their house.
 She would lead my other dog into the road and I was afraid they would both be hit by the cars.